 Many D.C. locals go for one of many parking garages to avoid the hectic street parking battle.
 Visit the D.C. street parking map to compare rates, parking hours, and availability ahead of time for a smooth parking experience.
 Rates usually vary between $10 to $30 or more depending on how long you plan to park.

 Luckily, you don’t have to keep an eye out for parking rates all the time.
 On Sundays and Holidays, you get to enjoy FREE parking for as long as you want without further parking restrictions.
-Recognized holidays in D.C. are as follows:
+Recognized holidays in D.C. are listed at the bottom of this page.

 D.C. street sweeping hours run from March 1 through October 31.
 Expect a parking citation of $45 if you’re blocking access for the street sweeper during the hours and days stated on the sign.
 The most common street cleaning hours occur between 9:30 am to 11:30 am or 12:30 pm to 2:30 pm.
 Visit this in-depth D.C. street cleaning guide for more information.